-A flood-damaged vehicle is a vehicle that has been damaged by water, typically as a result of a natural disaster such as a flood or hurricane.
-A hail-damaged vehicle is a vehicle that has been damaged by hail, typically as a result of a severe thunderstorm.
+A flood-damaged vehicle is a vehicle that has been damaged by water, typically because of a natural disaster such as a flood or hurricane.
+A hail-damaged vehicle is a vehicle that has been damaged by hail, typically because of a severe thunderstorm.
 Both types of damage can have significant effects on the vehicle's mechanical components and overall condition.

-When purchasing a used vehicle from a dealer, it is important for customers to be aware of the possibility of flood or hail damage.
+When purchasing a used vehicle from a dealer, it's important for customers to be aware of the possibility of flood or hail damage.
 Flood or hail damage can cause corrosion, electrical problems, and other issues that can affect the vehicle's safety and reliability.
-These issues may not be immediately apparent but can show up later and cause expensive repairs or even make the vehicle unsafe to drive.
+These issues may not be immediately apparent, but can show up later and cause expensive repairs or even make the vehicle unsafe to drive.